 Most were simple repainting jobs, such as banishing the cold blue in the bathroom, refreshing the colours in Gracie’s bedroom and adding more storage.
 Creating a coherent feel throughout hasn’t always been easy, though.
 ‘The kitchen-diner is open plan and it’s been a challenge to get a consistent feel and achieve something that flows,’ she says.

 Linking the kitchen and dining area has proved a challenge for Emma, who plans to go even further by painting the units, adding lighter worktops and changing the flooring.
 ‘I want to maximise the light and make it pop a lot more,’ she says.
-For a similar dining table, try the Fresco from Oak Furniture Land (opens in new tab).
-Try Sklum (opens in new tab) for similar Eames-style chairs.
-Candlesticks, Ikea. (opens in new tab) Vintage by Hemingway ‘OK’ print, Habitat (opens in new tab).
-White star, The Range (opens in new tab).
-Gold hand, Eclectic17 (opens in new tab).
-ON AIR light box, John Lewis & Partners (opens in new tab).
-Blind, B&Q (opens in new tab)
+For a similar dining table, try the Fresco from Oak Furniture Land.
+Try Sklum for similar Eames-style chairs.
+Candlesticks, Ikea.
+Vintage by Hemingway ‘OK’ print, Habitat.
+White star, The Range.
+Gold hand, Eclectic17.
+ON AIR light box, John Lewis & Partners.
+Blind, B&Q

 Keeping the existing units but painting the walls white with a contrasting dark feature wall and exposed brick alcove has made a huge difference.
 ‘It previously had more of a country style with duck-egg blue walls and floral wallpaper, so I just wanted to make it a bit more modern and funky,’ Emma adds.

 There are no bright prints in the master bedroom as Emma wanted a calm, tranquil room with a slightly softer feel than the rest of the house. ’The big clock gets a lot of love on Instagram, as it’s a bit different for a bedroom and works really well off centre,’ she says.
-Hanging lanterns, The Range (opens in new tab).
-For a similar giant skeleton clock, try Maisons du Monde (opens in new tab).
-Beaded light, Plaskitt & Plaskitt (opens in new tab).
-Console table, HomeSense (opens in new tab).
-Art prints, Desenio (opens in new tab).
-Bedside table and crochet rug, JYSK (opens in new tab)
+Hanging lanterns, The Range.
+For a similar giant skeleton clock, try Maisons du Monde.
+Beaded light, Plaskitt & Plaskitt.
+Console table, HomeSense.
+Art prints, Desenio.
+Bedside table and crochet rug, JYSK

 The last room to be finished, and Emma’s least favourite, was the master bedroom.
 ‘The furniture was in the wrong place and the green and yellow wallpaper just wasn’t me,’ she explains.
 ‘I’d always wanted nicely organised wardrobes, but they can look clunky.
 I opted for streamlined mirrored doors across the alcoves and chimney breast.
 I didn’t feel I was losing too much space and the mirror opens the room up.’

 The two levels of stairs make a great gallery wall for Emma’s collection of artwork: ‘I like mixing big pieces with small.’
-This is Who I Am print, Anthony Burrill (opens in new tab).
-Hummingbird print, ScandinavianWalls on Etsy (opens in new tab).
-Hug print, What Phil Sees (opens in new tab).
-Fancy print, Gayle Mansfield Designs (opens in new tab).
-Up to No Good print, Oliver Bonas (opens in new tab)
+This is Who I Am print, Anthony Burrill.
+Hummingbird print, ScandinavianWalls on Etsy.
+Hug print, What Phil Sees.
+Fancy print, Gayle Mansfield Designs.
+Up to No Good print, Oliver Bonas

 Having bought her first home at 18 and moved 12 times since then, Emma’s learned a lot over the years.
 ‘I’d say never skimp on sofas and beds, but for everything else, try to revamp what you’ve already got – whether that’s painting furniture or dyeing old cushion covers in the washing machine,’ she says.
 ‘I always try to reuse pieces where possible, like the cast-iron fireplace that was moved from the master bedroom into the living room when I had the wardrobes fitted.’

 Daughter Gracie wanted a grey, white and pink colour scheme for her bedroom, with a small double bed for a grown-up feel.
-For a similar headboard, try the Fairfield from Dreams (opens in new tab).
-For cushions, try Soak & Sleep (opens in new tab).
-For a chunky knit, try The Wool Company (opens in new tab).
-New York print, ScandinavianWalls via Etsy (opens in new tab).
-For a moon print, try The ColourSpace on Etsy (opens in new tab).
-Stenstrup side table, JYSK (opens in new tab)
+For a similar headboard, try the Fairfield from Dreams.
+For cushions, try Soak & Sleep.
+For a chunky knit, try The Wool Company.
+New York print, ScandinavianWalls via Etsy.
+For a moon print, try The ColourSpace on Etsy.
+Stenstrup side table, JYSK

 Throughout the project, Emma and Scott stayed friends and are now back together.
 ‘He moved in about 18 months after I bought the house,’ says Emma.
 ‘But I definitely enjoyed having free rein with the décor while he was away.
 It’s lucky Scott doesn’t really have a big say in it – his taste tends to involve wooden giraffes and safari stuff.’

 Converting the loft, where Dionne’s bedroom now is, didn’t require planning permission as there was no change to the roof line.
 ‘It was quite chaotic, though,’ Emma says.
 ‘Me and my daughters were roommates for a while.’
-Primark (opens in new tab) has similar duvet covers.
-Cushions, HomeSense (opens in new tab).
-Red Candy (opens in new tab) has a similar wire wall magazine rack.
-Desk, Ikea. (opens in new tab) For similar copper cage lighting, try Easy Lighting (opens in new tab)
+Primark has similar duvet covers.
+Cushions, HomeSense.
+Red Candy has a similar wire wall magazine rack.
+Desk, Ikea.
+For similar copper cage lighting, try Easy Lighting

 Looking back, Emma can see that her style has changed, even in the last two years.
 ‘When I look at pictures of my old house, which was more minimal, I don’t like it anymore,’ she admits.
 ‘I’m always redoing rooms but the consistent things seem to be light walls and the odd quirky statement piece, like a giant clock or neon light.
 I also love to mix artwork from small independents such as LFL print house and illustrator Amy Beager with bargains from H&M and HomeSense.’

 Emma chose fresh white in the bathroom, painting over two shades of blue to brighten up the space.
 A classic freestanding bath with statement feet is an elegant feature in the updated scheme.
-For a roll-top bath, try the Cambridge from Soak (opens in new tab).
-Lantern, HomeSense (opens in new tab).
-For an ornate mirror, try The Range (opens in new tab).
-For a similar rug, try the Lombard from Swoon (opens in new tab)
+For a roll-top bath, try the Cambridge from Soak.
+Lantern, HomeSense.
+For an ornate mirror, try The Range.
+For a similar rug, try the Lombard from Swoon

 As a self-confessed ‘transient decorator’, Emma always has a project on the go.
 Now, she’s gearing up to refresh the kitchen and landscape the garden.
 ‘I have a strong attachment to this house as I bought it on my own,’ she says.
 ‘It’s taken me 12 houses to get here so I’ve definitely got no plans to move any time soon.’